Operating System Requirements

 sync option that allows you to write

 performance for services that write data to disks, such as HDFS, YARN,

 Kafka and Kudu.
-In CDP, most writes are already replicated.
+In CDH, most writes are already replicated.
 Therefore,

 synchronous writes to disk are unnecessary, expensive, and do not

 measurably improve stability.

 NFS and NAS options are not supported for use as DataNode Data Directory mounts, even when using Hierarchical Storage features.

 noexec option is sometimes done as an enhanced

 security measure to prevent the execution of files stored there.